bhamman/100-days-of-code/log.md

 **Today's Progress**: Still in basic algorithms

 **Thoughts:** I like these challenges because I have to think and plan in order to get it right.
 I am not going through the challenges as fast which can be frustrating but it seems more rewarding when I get one right.
 I am learning a lot more about strings and how to manipulate them in Javascript.
 It is helpful that they have a lot of functions like the .toUpperCase and .toLowerCase.
 A few of the functions I have found that have been helpful in quite a few challenges are the repeat function, the slice function, and the split function.

+### Day 0: May 1, 2017

+**Today's Progress**: Made more progress in the basic algorithms

+**Thoughts:** Tonight I thought I could finish the basic algorithms section.
+The one I had given up on last night, chunky monkey, only took ten minutes to complete tonight.
+Taking a break and coming back to it definitely helped.
+After I completed it I thought the rest wouldn't be as difficult but got stuck again on falsy bouncers.
+That one is removing all the false values like false, 0, undefined, and so on.
+I have been able to remove all the false values except null.
+For some reason null is not being acknowledged when I sort through the array.
+Need to do research.